single-cell-data/TileDB-SOMA/apis/python/examples/soco-batch-query.md

 statistics from across the entire SOMA collection: specifically, we batch-process the mean of `X/data`, grouping by `obs['cell_type_ontology_term_id']`.

+A key point is that the _out-of-core processing_ showing here allows you to do multi-pass queries on data from a collection which is far larger than fits in RAM.

 ## Do the batch query

-Using [soco-batch-query.py](examples/soco-batch-query.py) (this takes a few minutes on a 2.2GB atlas and is amenable to paralleization) looping over the distinct values of `cell_type_ontology_term_id` in the collection:
+Using [soco-batch-query.py](soco-batch-query.py) (this takes a few minutes on a 2.2GB atlas and is amenable to paralleization) looping over the distinct values of `cell_type_ontology_term_id` in the collection:

 ```